Configuring pREST

 **Cross-Origin Resource Sharing**

-### Health check endpoint
+### Health check endpoints